AY2526S1-CS2103-F11-2/tp/docs/DeveloperGuide.md

 * Command: `deleteAuditionee(INDEX)`
 * Acceptable values: `INDEX` is an integer corresponding to the currently displayed list.
 * Error messages:
+    * `Index must be a positive integer starting from 1.` when the input is empty, 0, negative, or contains non-numeric text
+    * `Only one index can be provided to the delete command.` when multiple indices are supplied
-    * `Auditionee index not found!` when the index does not exist in the system
+    * `The auditionee index provided is out of range of the displayed list; enter a value between 1 and the number of shown auditionees.` when the index does not exist in the system
-    * `Please enter a valid index.` when input is not a valid integer or out of range
 * Rationale: Using the displayed index avoids confusion across potential duplicate names.

 ### Non-Functional Requirements